RamenVentures/Operating-Manual/README.md

 ##### 4. Why now and not before?
 (Timing, Secret)

-What change (like Drucker’s Seven Sources of Innovation) has created this opportunity?
+What change or lack of change (like Drucker’s Seven Sources of Innovation) has created this opportunity?
 - **An Unexpected Success or Failure**: Has something unexpected happened?
 - **An Incongruity**: Is there a gap between the way things are and they way they should be?
 	- Between the Reality of an Industry and Assumptions about it